Alamao4523/VALKYRON-AGI/README.md

 # 🧱 Design Philosophy — 5 Core Pillars

 Helloo, My design philosophy is built on 5 unshakeable pillars:
-> 1.  🪶 **Extreme Lightweight Efficiency** (~20MB Total App Footprint - with a preference of storing everything in the RAM - Impact on IOS Storage is minimal)
+> 1.  🪶 **Extreme Lightweight Efficiency while keeping multi-layered safeguard mechanisms** (~20MB Total App Footprint - with a preference of storing everything in the RAM - Impact on IOS Storage is minimal)
 > 2.  💎 **Native Stability** (Powered by TrollStore technology as it is ultra stable + hardened with a Dopamine Admin Daemon)
 > 3.  🤖 **Ultra-Intelligence** (Bridging static scripts and true AGI)
 > 4.  👻 **Ghost Detection Engine** (Powered by studied humanized micro-jitter algorithms for all actions, including taps, swipes, delays etc.)